Caroline Ansell

-Caroline Julie Porte Ansell (born 12 January 1971) is a Conservative Party politician in the United Kingdom.
-She has been the Member of Parliament (MP) for Eastbourne since the 2019 general election.
-She was first elected as Eastbourne's MP at the 2015 general election, but was defeated at the 2017 election.
+Caroline Julie Porte Ansell (born 12 January 1971) is a British Conservative Party politician who was the Member of Parliament (MP) for Eastbourne from 2015 to 2017, and again from 2019 to 2024.

-Ansell served as a local councillor for the Meads ward on Eastbourne Borough Council from 2012 to 2015 and became deputy opposition leader, with the shadow portfolio for community including housing.
-In her first two years in the House of Commons she was influential in fighting immigration issues on behalf of some constituents and against revenge porn.
+She was first elected at the 2015 general election, but was defeated at the snap 2017 general election.

-Early life
+Early life and career

-Ansell was born in 1971 in Eastbourne and is the youngest of four daughters of Scottish parents.
+Caroline Ansell was born on 12 January 1971 in Eastbourne, the youngest of four daughters of Scottish parents.
 Her early education was at state primaries, before being educated at Beresford House School, a private day and boarding school for girls aged 6–18.

-She attended university at Royal Holloway, University of London, to study a Bachelor of Arts in French.
+She attended university at Royal Holloway, University of London, studying a Bachelor of Arts in French.
 Ansell also studied business at the private university École supérieure de commerce and, aged 30, gained a master's degree in education from the University of Brighton in 2001.

-Ansell worked for a number of years as a French teacher, exclusively in private schools.
+Ansell worked for a number of years as a French teacher, in both the private and state sectors.
 She qualified as a headteacher in 2008, at the age of 37, but did not take up a role in this profession.
-She worked in a support role at Cavendish School in Old Town, Eastbourne in the same year as one of her children was diagnosed with a brain tumour, which led her to take a sabbatical from teaching.
+She worked in a support role at Cavendish School in Eastbourne in the same year as one of her children was diagnosed with a brain tumour, which led her to take a sabbatical from teaching.